-- Pedestrian education and enforcement programs should be designed to eliminate pedestrian injuries and fatalities within high-risk counties.
-The development and implementation of pedestrian safety programs should focus on the pedestrian and motorist to enhance knowledge and skills via outreach, community base, awareness and etc.: - Bicycle educational and enforcement programs should be designed to eliminate bicycle injuries and fatalities statewide.
-Develop and implement bicycle safety programs with a focus on the bicyclist and motorist to enhance knowledge and skills via outreach, community base, awareness and etc. - Programs should focus on the following: - 1.
-Training of law enforcement officials on State laws applicable to pedestrian and bicycle safety - 2.
-Enforcement mobilizations and campaigns designed to enforce State traffic laws applicable to pedestrian and bicycle safety - 3.
-Public Information and awareness programs designed to inform motorists, pedestrians, and bicyclists of State laws applicable to pedestrian
+- Education and enforcement programs should be designed to eliminate nonmotorized injuries and fatalities within high-risk counties.
+The development and implementation of programs should focus on the non-motorized road user and motorist to enhance knowledge and skills via outreach, community base, awareness and etc.: - Programs should focus on the following: - Training of law enforcement officials relating to nonmotorized road user safety, State laws applicable to nonmotorized road user safety, and infrastructure designed to improve nonmotorized road user safety.